 Area residents are welcome to use the UW-Marathon County Library.
 Not only are you welcome to research, browse and use materials here, but you also have circulation privileges!
-You may check out all circulating materials for the standard loan periods.
+You may check out our books for the standard loan periods.

 How do you get a "library card" in order to check out items?